jbenner-radham/node-roman-numeral-kata/README.md

 | D      | 500   |
 | M      | 1000  |

-This numeral system also employs [subtractive notation][SUBTRACTIVE NOTATION] which is an early form of positional notation used with [Roman numerals][ROMAN NUMERALS] as a shorthand to replace four or five characters in a numeral representing a [number][NUMBER] with usually just two characters.
+This numeral system also employs [subtractive notation][SUBTRACTIVE NOTATION]; which is an early form of positional notation used with [Roman numerals][ROMAN NUMERALS] as a shorthand to replace four or five characters in a numeral representing a [number][NUMBER] with usually just two characters.